Centralized backup management across cloud resources

 Challenge

-Integrating GCBDR into Compute Engine's existing workflow presented competing UX challenges.
-We needed to introduce a comprehensive backup solution into an interface that already offered native protection options, while avoiding disruption to established user workflows.
+Integrating GCBDR into Compute Engine presented several UX challenges.
+We needed to introduce a new backup offering in a service with native backup options, while avoiding disruption to established user workflows.
 This meant that the design had to clearly differentiate backup options and guide users to make informed decisions between backup options without adding cognitive load.

 An additional layer of challenge came from GCBDR's complex setup prerequisites (backup plans, backup vaults, and backup schedules).
-These prerequisites add friction at a critical point in users' VM creation process which contradicts the intention of allowing users to seamlessly adopt GCBDR's comprehensive backups.
+These prerequisites add friction at a critical point in users' VM creation process, making it difficult for users to use GCBDR backups.

 Solution